KULeuven-MICAS/snitch_cluster/docs/tutorial/streamer_design.md

 }
 ```

-The number of elements in a list pertain to how many data movers there are.
+The number of elements in a list pertains to how many data movers there are.
 For example, there are 2 elements in the `data_reader_params` and therefore it instantiates two read data movers.
 There is only 1 element in the `data_writer_params` and hence only instantiates 1 write data mover.

-Finally there is the `stationarity` configuration which is for stationarity for each data mover.
+Finally, there is the `stationarity` configuration which is for stationarity for each data mover.
 If the stationarity bit is set, the innermost loop for that data mover is set to 1.
 This does not instantiate anything but rather affects the loop bound for a data mover.
-Basically, it only fixes the loop bound to 1.
-This is a special case scenario only, such as for output-stationary or weight stationary accelerators.
+It only fixes the loop bound to 1.
+This is a special case scenario only, such as for output-stationary or weight-stationary accelerators.
 In the SNAX ALU, this is 0.

 ## SNAX ALU Streamer CSRs